bcstp/hugosite/content/post/2023-jan-tom-peacock.md

 Stay with us now...Big Government is assaulting our liberties on a daily basis.
 And while it is important to address these attacks, it is like playing whack-a-mole.

 ## Whack-a-mole?
-My arm's getting tired...but there is a technique that will work
+My arm's getting tired...but there is a solution that will work

-The only sure way to keep Big Government from taking away our God-given liberty is by <span style="font-size:20px;font-weight: bold;color: #900;">making it small.</span> We'll explore this from the perspective of:
+The only sure way to keep Big Government from taking away our God-given liberty is by <span style="font-size:20px;font-style:italic;font-weight: bold;color: #900;">making it small.</span> We'll explore this from the perspective of:

 - the Texas budget,
 - property taxes, and